-Those who are very militant and in-depth with their lawn care understand that having everything precise and well accounted for is the best way to get results for your lawn.
-Inviting friends and family over for a fun afternoon in the backyard, grilling and playing games, letting the kids take their shoes and socks off and run their toes through the thick green grass, is like a sunday afternoon dream come true.
-However those fantasy images of a nice meal in the green grass under a big shady tree to ward off the sun might be a little less realistic than one might think.
-This is because a little known fact about healthy lawn care and grass growth is that there is actually such thing as too much shade for your grass to grow.
+Those who are passionate about their lawn care understand that having everything precise and well-accounted for is the best way to get results for your lawn.
+Inviting friends and family over for a fun afternoon in the backyard, grilling and playing games, and letting the kids take their shoes and socks off and run their toes through the thick green grass, is like a summer afternoon dream come true.
+However, those fantasy images of a nice meal in the green grass under a big shady tree to ward off the sun might be a little less realistic than one might think.
+This is because a little-known fact about healthy lawn care and grass growth is that there is actually such a thing as too much shade for your grass to grow.

 Grass is alive, that is common knowledge.
 We pick it out like we would adopt a pet, we feed and water it, we take care of it.
 Like any other form of life, it requires nutrients provided by the sun to grow.
 Should this link to a vital part of life be hindered or even diminished, the shadows of a shade tree might be the catalyst that lays your grass to rest for good.
 It is not uncommon to find weak, thin, and splotchy patches of grass underneath large areas of shade.
 This is because the many types of grass that are indigenous to Texas have found their way of life by incorporating large amounts of sunlight into their photosynthetic ‘diet’.
 Thus, stunting the amount of sunlight that reaches the grass will most definitely affect how the full and healthy the grass will ground around the base of places which provide shade.
 On the other end of grasses that grow naturally in Texas, grasses that are imported from other areas of the country have sometimes different nutrient requirements which might also stunt the way they grow in regards to shadow amounts and the restricted sunlight that reaches them.
 This is the same when relocating nearly any species, plant or animal, to a different region where nutrient acquiring is not paralleled to what they are used to .